 1. Roast Marshmallows Over Lava on Volcán Pacaya

-One of my favorite (there were several) things to do in Antigua was getting to see a real-life lava flow spewing from an active volcano, and getting to roast marshmallows over the hot volcanic rocks!
+One of my favorite (there were several) things to do in Antigua was seeing a real-life lava flow spewing from an active volcano and roasting marshmallows over the hot volcanic rocks!

-Not only that but getting to trek up Pacaya for sunrise and seeing the Fuego volcano erupt in the distance all made for a memorable experience.
+Not only that, but trekking up Pacaya for sunrise and seeing the Fuego volcano erupt in the distance also made for a memorable experience.
 (Make sure to watch our YouTube video!)

-If you get the chance to hike or camp on Volcán Pacaya, you’ll be rewarded with insane volcano views (not just of Pacaya, but also of Agua, Fuego, and Acatenango volcanoes), and the incredible scenery of the valley.
+If you get the chance to hike or camp on Volcán Pacaya, you’ll be rewarded with insane volcano views of Pacaya and the neighboring volcanoes of Agua, Fuego, and Acatenango, alongside the incredible scenery of the valley.

 Read more details on my guide to hiking Pacaya! 🌋

-You can take a sunrise tour to Pacaya or go on an overnight camping trip.
+You can also hop on a sunrise tour to Pacaya or go on an overnight camping trip.

 2. Climb Up to Antigua’s Best Viewpoint

-You can find the entrance, which is free, just past the Church of Candelaria ruins (which you should stop to marvel at quickly on your way up/down!).
+The entrance is free and is just past the Church of Candelaria ruins, which you should stop to marvel at quickly on your way up or down!

 Tip: Go for sunrise or sunset for the best views and light!
 At noon, it gets overcrowded and fairly hot (on a sunny day).